15 Fireable Offenses: Top Reasons to Fire Someone

 3. Excessive Absenteeism

 When employees do not show up on time or routinely call out, that creates a snowball effect for the rest of your team, which has to pick up the slack or cover shifts.
-While verbal or written warnings may address infrequent absences and tardiness, if an employee makes a habit of calling out sick, then you may have a legitimate reason to terminate them.
+While verbal or written warnings may address infrequent absences and tardiness, if an employee makes a habit of calling out, then you may have a legitimate reason to terminate them.

 Some employees may abuse company policy and take time off when it’s not approved in advance, faking an illness, or simply not coming to work.
 A single incident might not result in termination, but repeated documented offenses can be grounds for termination.

-4. Violating Company Policies
+4. Company Policy Violations

-Your small business took great care to create policies that align with your company values and ensure that your employees give you efficient and productive work.
+Your small business took great care to create policies that align with your company core values and ensure that your employees give you efficient and productive work.
 Part of that includes treating colleagues with respect and adhering to your company standards.
 When an employee violates your company policies, it puts your business and your company values at risk.

 One of the biggest risks associated with employees violating company policy is that it can damage your reputation.
 If word gets out that employees are violating company policies, it can make potential customers and clients think twice about doing business with you.
 This can lead to a loss in revenue and could even put you out of business.
 Additionally, it can create a hostile work environment.
 If employees are constantly breaking the rules, it can make other employees feel uncomfortable and unsafe.
 This can lead to high turnover rates and a decrease in productivity.